The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

-Let $V$ be a normed space of dimension $n$ with unit ball $\B_V$ and dual space $V^\ast$. $\bm\alpha(n)$ denotes the Lebesgue measure of the Euclidean unit ball and $\mathcal E_V \subset \B_V$ is the inscribed L\"owner-John ellipsoid.
+Let $(V,\|\cdot\|)$ be a normed space of dimension $n$ with unit ball $\B_V$ and dual space $(V^\ast,\|\cdot\|^\ast)$. $\bm\alpha(n)$ denotes the Lebesgue measure of the Euclidean unit ball and $\mathcal E_V \subset \B_V$ is the inscribed L\"owner-John ellipsoid.
 This is the unique ellipsoid of largest volume contained in $\B_V$.
-Below is a list of defining properties for those definitions of volume we need, see e.g.\ \cite[\S3]{APT}: \begin{itemize} \item (Gromov-mass star/Benson)
+Below is a list of defining properties for those definitions of volume we need, see for example \cite[\S3]{APT}: \begin{itemize} \item (Gromov-mass$\ast$ or Benson)

 \item (Busemann-Hausdorff)